 Micro-Items You Can Attach to Your Key Ring

-Yes, there’s a number of survival items that fit right on your key ring.
+There’s a number of survival items that fit on your key ring.
 Yes, it’ll get bulky but if you have a purse or a pouch, that won’t be a problem.
 Some of the micro-items you can add:

 - a micro-flashlight